 Opportunities Available to DNP-Prepared Nurses in Maine

-The State of Maine Nursing Workforce Strategic Plan 2012-2020 reported “steep competition” in the state from nurses who have a doctorate.
-This speaks to the wealth of opportunities available to DNP-prepared nurses, ranging from practicing at an advanced level to serving in executive leadership positions.
+A wealth of opportunities exist for DNP-prepared nurses in Maine, ranging from practicing at an advanced level to serving in executive leadership positions.

 The following job posts reveal just some of the outstanding professional opportunities for Maine’s DNP-educated nurses:

 Assistant Director of Didactic Education/Assistant Clinical Professor, MSNA, University of New England, Portland, ME

 - Clinical practice degree (DNP, DNAP) or research doctorate required

 - Current RN licensure and certification as a CRNA in ME

 - Earned doctorate in nursing or a related field is preferred; applicants nearing completion of a doctorate should also apply